 V1-3 cr.
 R-6.
 Prerequisite: upper division status.
 Provides advanced study of major developments, periods, genres, or themes in British Literature.
 Course content will vary, and the course may be repeated for credit.

 [formerly ENGL 461 Studies in American Literature]

 V1-3 cr.
 R-6.
 Prerequisite: upper division status.
 Provides advanced study of major developments, periods, genres, or themes in American literature.
 Course content will vary, and the course may be repeated for credit.

 V1-3 cr.
 R-6.
 Prerequisite: upper division status.
 Provides advanced study of major developments, genres, or themes in American, British, and/or Western- European fiction, poetry, and drama (and film where relevant) since 1965.
 Appropriate connections among national literatures will be explored.
 Course content will vary, and the course may be repeated for credit.

 [formerly ENGL 464 Studies in Medieval Literature]

 V1-3 cr.
 R-6.
-Prerequisite: LIT 230 or instructor’s permission.
+Prerequisite: LIT 230 or consent of instructor.
 Provides advanced study of British and/or Western European medieval literature, with special emphasis on an influential major author, or authors, and on the major genres and themes of western medieval literature.

 LIT 492 Independent Study